isene/RTFM/README.md

 /      | Enter search string in bottom window to highlight matching items :      | Enter "command mode" in bottom window
-;      | Show command history in right pane
+;      | Show command history in right pane y      | Copy path of selected item to primary selection (for pasting with middle mouse button) Y      | Copy path of selected item to clipboard

 ## A convenient shell function